 This was the decision I had to make back in 2005.
 I took the consulting job.
 Working for a ‘Big-4′ consulting firm sounded impressive.
 But one day I looked around the office and realised I didn’t want my Manager’s job.
 I didn’t even want the top job (Partner).Sure, the money would be great.
 But I realised the more senior you became, the less time you got to spend with your family.

 You can always get more money, but you can never get more time

 — Jim Rohn

-Sure, if I stuck around I would eventually get that big house and fancy car.
-But what’s the point if you have to work 60 hours a week stuck in a job that you don’t love?
+If I stuck around I would eventually get that big house and fancy car.
+But what’s the point if you have to work 60 hours a week stuck in a job that you hate?

 But what if:

 Life doesn’t happen to you, it happens for you